JayaswalPrateek/MyCSnotesForME/Data Strs.md

 - it is a binary tree with value of <mark style="background: #BBFABBA6;">left child node</mark> of a parent node always <mark style="background: #BBFABBA6;">smaller than or equal to</mark> the value of <mark style="background: #BBFABBA6;">parent node</mark> and the value of <mark style="background: #BBFABBA6;">right child node</mark> of a parent node always <mark style="background: #BBFABBA6;">larger than or equal to</mark> the value of <mark style="background: #BBFABBA6;">parent node</mark>
 - used for effectively searching
 - <mark style="background: #BBFABBA6;">recursion is used for common operations as tree has unidirectional next nodes, </mark> we use stack of activation record of function in recursive calls to remember the address of parental nodes
-- to check validity, n nodes = n-1 connecting links
+- to check validity, n nodes = n-1 edges
 - <mark style="background: #BBFABBA6;">depth</mark>
 	- depth is measured <mark style="background: #BBFABBA6;">from the topmost node of the tree</mark>
 	- So <mark style="background: #BBFABBA6;">root of the tree has depth 0</mark>
 - <mark style="background: #BBFABBA6;">height</mark>
-	- height of a node in a tree is equal to <mark style="background: #BBFABBA6;">the number of connecting links needed to reach that node from the furthest leaf(a node without any child) under that node</mark>
+	- height of a node in a tree is equal to <mark style="background: #BBFABBA6;">the number of edges needed to reach that node from the furthest leaf(a node without any child) under that node</mark>
 	- <mark style="background: #BBFABBA6;">height of all leaves is 0</mark>
 	- <mark style="background: #BBFABBA6;">height of a tree is height of the topmost node of the tree</mark>
 	- <mark style="background: #BBFABBA6;">height if an empty tree is -1</mark>
 	- <mark style="background: #BBFABBA6;">height of a tree with one node is 0</mark> and so on
-	- <mark style="background: #BBFABBA6;">height if a tree with n nodes is n-1</mark> which is equal to the number of connecting links
+	- <mark style="background: #BBFABBA6;">height if a tree with n nodes is n-1</mark> which is equal to the number of edges
 - <mark style="background: #BBFABBA6;">max number of nodes for a node at height h</mark> `= (2^h)-1`
 - <mark style="background: #BBFABBA6;">a binary tree for which any node either has 2 or 0 nodes</mark> is called a <mark style="background: #BBFABBA6;">perfect binary tree and height of a perfect binary tree</mark> `= floor(log base2 of n)` where n is number of nodes
 - <mark style="background: #BBFABBA6;">cost is proportional to the height of the tree</mark>